mtasende/airbnb-analysis/README.md

 Analysis of open AirBnB data.

 ## Installations
 This project was created using Python 3.
-To create the conda environment:
+To create the conda environment, and start working:
 ```
 conda env create -f data.yml
 source activate data